SinaCloudStorage/SinaCloudStorage-SDK-PHP/README.md

 SCS::putBucket($bucketName)
 ```

-Get the contents of a bucket:
+Get the contents of a bucket (list objects):

 ```php
 SCS::getBucket($bucketName)